 Like other plugins mentioned above, SEO Redirection will automatically add a 301 redirect when the URL of a post changes.
 It will also keep track of all the redirects on your site in one place.

 What sets the Simple Website Redirect plugin apart from the others on the list is its scale.
-While the other plugins allows you to redirect tens to hundreds of URLs on your site, Simple Website Redirect allows to you redirect an entire website to another domain.
+While the other plugins allow you to redirect tens to hundreds of URLs on your site, Simple Website Redirect allows you to redirect an entire website to another domain.